tlswg/dtls13-spec/draft-ietf-tls-rfc9147bis.md

 outside the window or that have already been received are silently discarded.
 Replay detection is optional because duplicate packets are not always the result of malicious activity; they can also arise from routing anomalies.

+This option applies to application data.
+Handshake messages, including post-handshake messages, use the message_seq and next_receive_seq mechanism.
+A receiver processes a handshake message only when its message_seq matches next_receive_seq, increments next_receive_seq before processing the message, and discards handshake messages with lower sequence numbers.
+Consequently, post-handshake messages are processed in order and at most once, independently of whether record-layer replay detection for application data is enabled.

-In some cases, duplicate detection may instead be handled by the application protocol or by the underlying transport (e.g., DTLS over SCTP {{RFC6083}}).
+In some cases, replay or duplicate detection for application data can instead be handled by the application protocol or by the underlying transport.
+Reliability or in-order delivery alone is not sufficient to replace DTLS record replay detection.
+If an underlying transport provides replay or duplicate detection for this purpose, the transport metadata used for that detection MUST be protected against modification by an on-path attacker and the resulting protection MUST be at least equivalent to DTLS record replay detection.
+For example, DTLS over SCTP can rely on SCTP-AUTH {{RFC6083}}, not on unauthenticated SCTP sequencing alone.

 # The DTLS Record Layer